grishrl/leagueUp/README.md

 inside the client directory run npx ng build --watch --configuration=local

-Connect to localhost:5000
+Connect to localhost:3000

-### Client Only Running !
+### !!!
+If you want to run the webClient Only - DO NO REQUIRE LOCAL NODE RUNNING !!!

 ### Prerequisites